ntq2503/TraVR/README.md

 A COVID-inspired project

-TraVR aims to provide a realistic alternative experience to conventional travelling by preserving its cultural and social aspects - ultimately, this will promote real-world tourism by allowing people to immerse themselves in a low-cost exploration of different cities.
+TraVR aims to provide a realistic alternative experience to traditional travelling by preserving its cultural and social aspects - ultimately, this will promote real-world tourism by allowing people to immerse themselves in a low-cost exploration of different cities.

 ## Demo